 Cake magic coming your way- This vegan chocolate cake has NO eggs, NO butter, and NO milk and yet is the best and easiest vegan cake recipes you’ll ever make- Even non-vegans approve!

-Vegan Chocolate Cake Recipe
+Vegan Chocolate Cake

-- Salt– Brings out the sweetness!
+- Salt– Balances out all the sweet ingredients.

 - Vanilla extract– A must for any delicious cake!